 To support the community, we hire workforce from the village and train them in the hospitality business.
-90 per cent of Albatros Travel staff at our safari camps comes from Welverdiend.
+More than 80% of Albatros Travel staff at our safari camps comes from Welverdiend.
+We also pay for our guests to visit the village every week.